 Travel Tips

-• Night Viewing: Don’t miss the opportunity to see the museum illuminated at night.
-The beautiful lighting enhances the architectural features and creates a magical atmosphere.
+- Night Viewing: Do not miss the chance to view the museum at night.
+The beauty of the lights creates and enhances the features of the architecture creating a magical experience.

-• Guided Tours: Consider hiring a guide or joining a guided tour to learn more about the museum’s collection and the history behind each artefact.
+- Guided Tours: Consider the use of a guide or joining a tour with a guide will allow you to learn more about the collection on display and the history behind each artefact.

 Frequently Asked Questions (FAQs)